 - In addition to current year tax savings, the credit can generate a refund of taxes previously paid for open tax years (generally the prior three years); and

 - The credit can be used as a carry-back for one year and a carry-forward for 20 years if your company does not have immediate utilization for these credits.

-If this isn’t convincing enough, the rules for calculating and claiming the RTC have recently become more tax payer friendly.
-So, if your company has looked into the RTC in the past but was scared away by stringent qualification standards or the difficulty of the calculation itself, these recent changes might make you take another look:
+If this isn’t convincing enough, the rules for calculating and claiming R&D Tax Credits have recently become more tax payer friendly.
+So, if your company has looked into R&D Tax Credits in the past but was scared away by stringent qualification standards or the difficulty of the calculation itself, these recent changes might make you take another look:

 - There are new regulations to clarify the definition of Internal Use Software.